tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

 My guitar pieces similarly display the journey of my relationship with the guitar.
-Initially, guitars invoked feelings of disgust and
+Initially, guitars invoked feelings of disgust and scaredness primarily through their unwieldy shape and skin-tearing strings.
+Through yhe

 ## 7 - Drum